| Valentines Day brought some tough love

 guidelines regulating how agencies spend federal funding on prevention

+programs.
 Not only does Tierney scoff at the standards

 set for federal programs by the CDC, he also cant control